 Try any or all of our ideas for your game day party because they are easy, authentic and delicious!

 Super Easy Super Ribs

-- Place the wrapped ribs in the oven and bake for 3 to 3.5 hours.
+- Place the packet into the oven and bake for 3 hours.

-- Remove the ribs and let it rest for 10 minutes before serving.
+- Remove from the oven and let it rest for 5 minutes before serving.

 Using this method the meat will be tender, moist, and falling off the bone!